s4005236/wave/docs/DevOps/CODE_STYLING.md

 ### VSCode Extensions

 - **Pylint Extension**: An extension for VSCode, used for syntax highlighting and code styling.
 It is advised to use this extension to instantly get a feedback on the quality of your code.
+The current configuration for pylint can be viewed in the `.pylintrc` file at root.

 ### _pre-commit_ hooks